-- Non-third-party observers may be approved by NOAA Fisheries on a case-by-case basis for limited, specific duties in support of approved, independent PSOs on smaller vessels with limited crew capacity operating in nearshore waters. - Visual monitoring will begin no less than 30 minutes prior to initiation of acoustic sources operating below 180 kHz and will continue until 30 minutes after use of these acoustic sources cease. - PSOs will coordinate to ensure 360-degree visual coverage around the vessel from the most appropriate observation posts or vantage point(s). - PSOs may be on watch for a maximum of four consecutive hours followed by a break of at least two hours between watches and may conduct a maximum of 12 hours of observation per 24-hour period. - In cases where multiple vessels are surveying concurrently, any observations of marine mammals will be communicated to PSOs on all active survey vessels. - PSOs will be equipped with binoculars and will have the ability to estimate distances to marine mammals located in proximity to the vessel and/or Exclusion Zones.
-Reticulated binoculars will be available to PSOs for use as appropriate based on conditions and visibility to support the siting and monitoring of marine species. - Position data will be recorded using hand-held or vessel global positioning system (GPS) units for each sighting. - Atlantic Shores will consult NOAA Fisheries NARW reporting system and Whale Alert, as able, for the presence of NARWs throughout survey operations, and for the establishment of a DMA.
-If NOAA Fisheries should establish a DMA in the Leased Area during the survey, the vessels will abide by speed restrictions in the DMA per the lease conditions. - Visual PSOs will conduct observations in the following circumstances: - During good conditions (e.g., daylight hours; Beaufort sea state 3 or less), and no acoustic sources are operating below 180 kHz, for comparison of sighting rates and behavior with and without use of the specified acoustic sources and between acquisition periods (to the maximum extent practicable); and - o During all daylight hours, when any acoustic sources are active. - Night-vision equipment (i.e., night-vision goggles and/or infrared technology) will be available for use during nighttime monitoring.
-Two PSO will be on watch at all times during nighttime operations.
-The PSOs on duty will monitor for marine protected species using infrared LED pistol grip spotlight; and Morovision PVS-7 Gen 3 PINNACLE night vision goggles with a thermal acquisition clip-on system, so PSOs can focus observations in any direction. - Any observations of marine mammals by crew members aboard any vessel associated with the survey will be relayed to the PSO team. - In cases when pre-clearance has begun in conditions with good visibility, including via the use of night-vision equipment, and the lead PSO has determined that the pre-start clearance zones (as described in Section 11.6 of this IHA) are clear of marine mammals, survey operations may commence (i.e., no delay is required) despite brief periods of inclement weather and/or loss of daylight.
-In cases where Exclusion Zones (as described in Section 11.3 of this IHA) become obscured for brief periods due to inclement weather, survey operations may continue (i.e., no shutdown is required).
+- Non-third-party observers may be approved by NOAA Fisheries on a case-by-case basis for limited, specific duties in support of approved, independent PSOs on smaller vessels with limited crew capacity operating in nearshore waters. - Visual monitoring will begin no less than 30 minutes prior to initiation of acoustic sources operating below 180 kHz and will continue until 30 minutes after use of these acoustic sources cease. - PSOs will coordinate to ensure 360-degree visual coverage around the vessel from the most appropriate observation posts or vantage point(s). - PSOs may be on watch for a maximum of four consecutive hours followed by a break of at least two hours between watches and may conduct a maximum of 12 hours of observation per 24-hour period. - In cases where multiple vessels are surveying concurrently, any observations of marine mammals will be communicated to PSOs on all active survey vessels. - PSOs will be equipped with binoculars and will have the ability to estimate distances to marine mammals located in proximity to the vessel and/or Shutdown Zones.
+Reticulated binoculars will be available to PSOs for use as appropriate based on conditions and visibility to support the siting and monitoring of marine species. - Position data will be recorded using hand-held or vessel global positioning system (GPS) units for each sighting. - Atlantic Shores will consult NOAA Fisheries NARW reporting system and Whale Alert throughout survey operations, when practicable, for notifications about the presence of NARWs, and the establishment of Right Whale Slow Zones and DMA.
+If NOAA Fisheries should establish a DMA in the Lease Area during the survey, the vessels will abide by speed restrictions in the DMA per the lease conditions. - Visual PSOs will conduct observations in the following circumstances: - During good conditions (e.g., daylight hours; Beaufort sea state 3 or less), and no acoustic sources are operating below 180 kHz, for comparison of sighting rates and behavior with and without use of the specified acoustic sources and between acquisition periods (to the maximum extent practicable); and - During all daylight hours, when any acoustic sources are active. - Night-vision equipment (i.e., night-vision goggles and/or infrared technology) will be available for use during nighttime monitoring.
+Two PSO will be always on watch during nighttime operations.
+The PSOs on duty will monitor for marine protected species using infrared LED pistol grip spotlight; and Morovision PVS-7 Gen 3 PINNACLE night vision goggles with a thermal acquisition clip-on system, so PSOs can focus observations in any direction. - Any observations of marine mammals by crew members aboard any vessel associated with the survey will be relayed to the PSO team. - In cases when clearance has begun in conditions with good visibility, including via the use of nightvision equipment, and the lead PSO has determined that the pre-start clearance zones (as described in Section 11.6 of this IHA) are clear of marine mammals, survey operations may commence (i.e., no delay is required) despite brief periods of inclement weather and/or loss of daylight.
+In cases where Shutdown Zones cannot be adequately monitored for ESA-listed species (e.g., low visibility conditions), no equipment operating <180 kHz will be deployed until the Shutdown Zone can be reliably monitored.